ANTH 3002 - Anthropology of Emotion, Mind and Person

 - Assessment must maintain academic standards.

-Assessment Related RequirementsAttendance at lectures and workshops is essential for success in this course.
+Assessment Related RequirementsReview of lectures and attendance at face-to-face or online workshops is essential for success in this course.

-Assessment DetailWorkshop participation (10%): All workshop participants must have read all of the required readings for each week, and be prepared to discuss them.
-Participation means being actively involved in workshop discussions and demonstrating a working knowledge of the readings.
+Assessment DetailCourse participation (10%): All workshop participants must have read all of the required readings for each week, and be prepared to discuss them.
+Participation means being actively involved in workshop discussions whether online or in face-to-face workshops and demonstrating a working knowledge of the readings.
 This forms the basis of the Participation mark.

-Workshop debate or course blog (20%): Students are required to present material on a chosen week of the course either within the workshop time in order to spark discussion and debate; or as a blog within the MyUni site (equivalent of 1000 words or 10 minutes presentation; including relevant pictures, video clips, and references).
+Critical Review Presentation or Post (20%): Students are required to present material on a chosen week of the course either within the workshop time in order to spark discussion and debate; or as a Discussion Post within the MyUni site (equivalent of 800 words or 5 minutes presentation; including relevant pictures, video clips, and references).

 The research project will consist of two parts, a Research proposal (25%) and a Research essay (45%).
 You will need to choose your own topic relating to the themes of this course which engages with core course readings and concepts.